Our Treatment Approach

 Experiential therapy is an evidence-based therapeutic approach that uses expression and activity to process and evaluate thoughts, feelings and emotions.
 Art therapy, movement therapy and yoga therapy have been shown to promote mindfulness, increase emotional regulation, alleviate anxiety and improve mood.

-At Insight, we believe personal expression in all forms can provide meaningful healing for individuals struggling with anxiety and depression.
+At Pathlight, we believe personal expression in all forms can provide meaningful healing for individuals struggling with anxiety and depression.
 Alone, the therapeutic benefits of art, movement and yoga may be insufficient to address the biological, psychological and social complexities of mood and anxiety disorders.
-However, when used together with Insight’s comprehensive psychiatric, medical and therapeutic treatment, experiential therapies can be a powerful recovery tool.
+However, when used together with Pathlight’s comprehensive psychiatric, medical and therapeutic treatment, experiential therapies can be a powerful recovery tool.

 Experiential therapy for trauma